Meet Our Community

 What does jazz music mean to you?
 To your community?

 Jazz is a universal language and to me, it is the music that best expresses the need of human beings to live in freedom.
-It is also the soundtrack of my life, I have been listening to jazz since I was 4 years old (Louis Armstrong, Duke Ellington, Count Basie, Erroll Garmer, Jonah Jones, Benny Goodman) 64 years ago and I will die listening to jazz.
+It is also the soundtrack of my life; I have been listening to jazz since I was four years old (Louis Armstrong, Duke Ellington, Count Basie, Erroll Garner, Jonah Jones, Benny Goodman) 64 years ago, and I will die listening to jazz.

-It is a good way of propagate jazz in our community, which is so distant from the origins of this music.
-Jazz Club Gato Barbieri is a non for profit cultural organization and is working since 1990 (born as Jazz Club San Rafael) and for us is very important to organize the very first event in Mendoza celebrating Internacional Jazz Day.
+It is a good way to propagate jazz in our community, which is so distant from the origins of this music.
+Jazz Club Gato Barbieri is a non-profit cultural organization that has worked since 1990 (born as Jazz Club San Rafael), and for us it is very important to organize the very first event in Mendoza celebrating International Jazz Day.

-I hope that gradually more people would enter the fascinating world of jazz and that in the future there is a real jazz community in the city.
-Also I hope that great jazz world musicians will play in Mendoza.
+I hope that gradually more people will enter the fascinating world of jazz and that in the future there is a real jazz community in the city.
+Also, I hope that great jazz world musicians will play in Mendoza.